-Kees de Groot is artist, the Creative Director of PLANETART, and the mastermind behind the GOGBOT Festival, a yearly festival which brings together all the alternative scenes of the Netherlands in Enschede.
+Kees de Groot is an autonomous artist, the Creative Director of PLANETART, and the mastermind behind the GOGBOT Festival, a yearly festival which brings together all the alternative scenes of the Netherlands in Enschede.
 For 2022’s PLANETART Archives, Lars van der Miesen will follow Kees for a whole year to get a better idea of the artistic- and societal revolution in which Kees took part and which spread simultaneously across the world.
 In a series of blogs, events, and weekly archive dumps on the PLANETART Instagram, a volatile mixture of fear, enthusiasm and creativity comes together in this story.
 Fear for the rise of capitalism, fear for increasing political instability and the threat of automation, but also hunger for progress and its infinite new possibilities; with the rise of inventions such as the drum machine, the video synthesizer, and not much later, the Internet.

 In this first blog we find Lars and Kees in Kees’ office to unpack the story that began in the year of 1979 when Kees started his art studies at the AKI in Enschede.